andersle/metapi/README.md

 # normetapi
-A Python library for interacting with the [MET Norway Weather API](https://api.met.no/).
+A small Python library for interacting with the [MET Norway Weather API](https://api.met.no/).

 ## Installation